RandalJBarnes/AkeyaaPy/README.rst

 - the well is within a horizontal distance of `radius` of the target location,
 - the well is completed in one or more of the `aquifers`,
-- the water level measurement date is on or after `after`, and
+- the water level measurement date is on or after `firstyear`, and
-- the water level measurement date is on or before `before`.
+- the water level measurement date is on or before `lastyear`.

 If a target location has fewer than `required` identified (neighboring) wells it is discarded.